walcht/walcht/_guides/unixs-sockets.md

 ## Sockets in General

-Following the Unix philosophy of *everything is a file*, a socket is essentially a file descriptor that can be written to and read from for the purpose of network communication.
+Following the Unix philosophy of *everything is a file*, a socket is essentially a file descriptor abstraction that can be written to and read from, like any other file using `read()` and `write()`, for the purpose of network communication.
 Consequently, a socket is subject to the usual file permissions.
 A socket represents the local endpoint of a communication path.

 There are two types of sockets:
 - [Unix Sockets (or Unix Domain Sockets)](#internet-domain-sockets-(ip-sockets)): are used for